AASTU-Team/SIMS/README.md

   <h1>Student Information Management System</h1>

   <p>
     This is a compressive student information management system built using microservice architecture.
+An awesome README template for your projects!
   </p>